useoutline/analytics-sdk/README.md

 The SDK is built with TypeScript, so you can enjoy all the benefits of TypeScript type checking and auto-completion when using the Outline Analytics SDK in your projects.

 That's it!
 You are now ready to integrate Outline Analytics into your application and start tracking user interactions.

+If you have any questions or feedback, please feel free to reach out to us at <https://x.com/useoutlinexyz> or start a discussion on our GitHub repository at <https://github.com/orgs/useoutline/discussions>